code-monet/sim-gamer-kit/docs/joystick_gremlin_plugins/h_shifter.md

 *   `Gear 6` - vJoy button to use for gear 6.
 *   `Reverse (output)` - vJoy button to use for reverse.

-An experimental setting can be offered, currently not implemented:
+An experimental setting can be offered in a future release, currently not implemented:

 *   `Axes are self-centering`: Defaults to `True`, used when the axes are self-centering with a spring, False if they don't return to neutral